JAlcocerT/JAlcocerT/content/blog/tinkeri-geospatial-DATA.md

 ### GeoJSON

-With R I learnt about many other formats.
+With [R language](https://jalcocert.github.io/JAlcocerT/useful-r-stuff/) I learnt about many other formats.

 One of them was **GeoJson**.

 ### GPX

+While [riding bikes](https://jalcocert.github.io/JAlcocerT/buying-bicycle-through-data-analytics/), I got to know GPX format.

 Phone apps like Komoot or even [PhyPhox can save the GPS records as GPX files](https://www.leafwindow.com/en/get-gps-log-with-phyphox-and-plot-it-with-wp-gpx-maps-en/)